How to Register for a Sales Tax Permit in Kentucky

 Information needed to register includes:

-- Effective date of a business starting, hiring employees or selling products or offering services that are taxable
+- The effective date of the business starting, hiring employees or selling products, or offering taxable services

 - Legal business name

 - Federal Employer Identification Number (FEIN) from the IRS, or owner’s Social Security Number if a sole proprietorship with no employees